The Barrawarn Program

 Each year Collingwood promotes The Barrawarn Program through the AFL Indigenous Round and holds a guernsey design competition to raise funds for Indigenous programs and partnerships.

-The Collingwood Football Club Foundation also provides support to the Rumbalara Football and Netball Club in Shepparton, the Fitzroy Stars Football Club; The Yuendumu Magpies and the Ganbina Program.
+The Collingwood Football Club Foundation also provides support to the Fitzroy Stars Football Club, the Ganbina Program and Dardi Munwurro.